EIDIA HOUSE

 GRANTS and AWARDS

-2023 "BOB’S WORLD" awarded Best Experimental Feature Capital Filmmakers’ Festival Berlin, the 2023 edition.
+2023 "BOB’S WORLD the Film” awarded Best Experimental Feature Capital Filmmakers’ Festival Berlin, the 2023 edition.
 Awarded Best Short Documentary "BOB’S WORLD" Detroit Independent Film Festival, October.
 BOB'S WORLD” is in the official selection of the 2023 Capital Filmmakers Festival Berlin, September.
 "BOB'S WORLD" awarded Semi-Finalist Florence Indie Film Festival, July 2023.
 "BOB’S WORLD" is selected as a nominee for the festival Chicago Filmmaker Awards.
 "BOB'S WORLD" received Honorable Mention from Experimental Forum international film and video art festival.
 “BOB’S WORLD” is in the semi-finals of the Spring edition of the Santa Fe Independent Film Festival.
 “BOB’S WORLD” is Semi-Finalist film for The Sydney Indie Short Festival Spring issue.
 “BOB’S WORLD” received Santa Cruz Independent Film Festival Semi-Finalist project award.
 “BOB’S WORLD” received San Jose Independent Film Festival Semi-Finalist project award.
 “BOB’S WORLD” received Semi-Finalist Film award for “BOB’S WORLD” from Nashville Independent Filmmakers.
 Niagara Falls International Short Festival awarded “BOB’S WORLD”, Semi Finalist, in consideration for screening.
 Portland New Alternative Voices awarded “BOB’S WORLD” Semi Finalist, Winter edition, February.
 Kiez Berlin Film Festival, awarded “BOB’S WORLD” Honorable Mention, in consideration for screening, May 5.
 New Filmmakers New Orleans awarded “BOB’S WORLD”, Semi-Finalist, January.
 Berlin Shorts Festival, BOB'S WORLD awarded Semi-Finalist, January.

-2022 “BOB’S WORLD” selected Semi-Finalist for consideration in Melbourne Independent Film Festival, Australia, Semi-Finalist in The Arthouse Film Festival, Austin TX, and Semi-Finalist for FILMArte Film Festival, Berlin.
+2022.
+“BOB’S WORLD” selected Semi-Finalist for consideration in Melbourne Independent Film Festival, Australia, Semi-Finalist in The Arthouse Film Festival, Austin TX, and Semi-Finalist for FILMArte Film Festival, Berlin.
 The painting “Edgar Allan Poe” was exhibited at MCM CREATIVE, for the screening of “BOB’S WORLD” in the NMIIFF Film Festival.
 NY, October, 22.
 "BOB’S WORLD" documentary "nominated" "BEST IN FEST", NAKED MOUNTAIN INTERNATIONAL INDEPENDENT FILM FESTIVAL (shorts), NYC.

-2021 Pollock-Krasner Foundation Grant
+2021.
+Pollock-Krasner Foundation Grant

 2020 Tree of Life Grant